Into the Ring: A Closer Look at The History of Boxing

 Jack Broughton: Father of Boxing

 Figg’s pupil, Jack Broughton, was the first person to set boxing rules and regulations.
 He announced these in 1743, including the use of mufflers to protect the hands, and establishing the concept of timed boxing rounds.
-He also declared it illegal to hit or grab the opponent by the waist down.
+He also declared it illegal to hit or grab the opponent by the waist down – in the groin area.

 At this time, the British Pugilists’ Protective Association—the forerunner of modern boxing associations—was also formed to protect the interests of the fighters.